 On Jan.
 11, the band finally announced that their first song of 2023, and lead single from the record, “Love From The Other Side,” would drop on Jan.
 18 — and the rollicking track has now arrived alongside a cheeky winter-themed music video directed by David Braun and Open The Portal that sees Pete Wentz dressed up as an aging grandpa telling the story of Fall Out Boy to his granddaughter.

 The band reunited with From Under the Cork Tree, Infinity On High, and Folie à Deaux producer Neal Avron for the upcoming LP, and will also be releasing So Much (For) Stardust on their old label home of Fueled By Ramen/Elektra, through which they released their 2003 debut, Take This To Your Grave.
 (That record celebrates its 20th anniversary this year on May 6.)
-It appears Stardust will mark a return-to-form for the band in more ways than one — and, hopefully, will include the return of their signature wordy song titles.
+It appears Stardust will mark a return-to-form for the band in more ways than one.

 “Neal not only taught us how to make records, but has a unique capacity to really take time and focus on a record,” Stump said about reuniting with Avron in a statement.
 “We thought it was a no-brainer to work with him again, on a record where that was very important to us, and he was gracious enough to agree to work with us.”

 On March 3, the band unveiled the album’s full tracklist.
 The album will contain 13 songs including one track featuring Ethan Hawke on the notably-titled “The Pink Seashell.”
 See it below: